open-horizon/exchange-api/README.md

     - detect if pattern contains 2 services that depend on the same exclusive MS
     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.5.0

+- Made the IP and port the exchange listens on configurable in `config.json`

 ## Changes in 2.4.0